visionthex/SANS2022-Holiday-Hack-Challange/Chapters/TheCloudRing.md

 <h3 id="exploit">Exploitation via AWS CLI</h3>

-Use Trufflehog to find credentials in the Gitlab instance at __asnowball__.
+Use Trufflehog to find credentials in the Gitlab instance at [asnowball](https://haugfactory.com/orcadmin/aws_scripts).
 Configure these credentials for `us-east-1` and then run the command.
 The command that I used was `git clone https://haugfactory.com/asnowball/aws_scripts.git`.
 I was able to clone the repo with git clone and open the directory showing the files inside.

 No alt text provided for this image
 Commands: git clone https://haugfactory.com/asnowball/aws_scripts.git | cd aws_scripts | ls